Dannnye K. Holley, Dean and Professor of Law

 Thelma HarmonOverview

-The Criminal Defense/Title IX Clinic is supervised and mariaged by Professor Lydia D. Johnson.
-Student attorneys in the Criminal Defense/Title IX Clinic represent indigent clients in the area of criminal and juvenile law.
+Student attorneys in the Criminal Defense/Title IX Clinic represent indigent clients charged with criminal misdemeanors in Harris County.
 Our students represent clients in various areas of criminal proceedings, including investigation, interviewing witnesses, plea negotiations, working with experts, suppression motions, and trials.
 Clinic cases encompass a wide range of misdemeanor offenses.

-The Criminal Clinic's primary goa.ls are to provide law students with a quality experiential legal education and to provide high-quality legal services to indigents who would otherwise lack access to social justice. . .
+The Criminal Defense Clinic's primary goals are to provide law students with a quality experiential legal education and to provide high-quality legal services to indigents who would otherwise lack access to social justice.

 During the semester, each student may have the opportunity to participate-.in or· conduct a court trial.
 Students are responsible for drafting pleadings and other documents.
 As part of that work, students conduct all factual investigations; interview clients and witnesses, prepare clients and witnesses for trial.
 Students also counsel clients on legal matters about their case.
 All students also attend regularly scheduled meetings with the clinic's supervising attorney to develop and review legal issues; develop and evaluate all strategic options in the case; and examine ethical, moral, and cultural issues that arise in the course of the work.